General Information About Scholarships

 |Passport for Foster Youth Scholarship|

-Through Passport, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses) and specialized support services from college staff.
+Through Passport, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), support services from college staff, and priority consideration for the State Need Grant and State Work Study programs.

 |Scholarships for students who are cancer survivors (and siblings and children of cancer patients)|